All Episodes

 He needs to fire everybody.

-He needs to replace Valerie Jarrett, everybody in his apparatus security and and uh foreign policy just needs to broom them.
+Everybody in his apparatus, security and foreign policy just needs to broom them.

 And these people suggesting this are not insignificant.

-I mean, you would Leslie Gelb politically, would Leslie Gelb be inclined to support Hillary?
+I mean, you would, Leslie Gelb politically, would Leslie Gelb be inclined to support Hillary?

 Well, he'd be inclined to support whoever Democrat nominee is.

-Okay, so if it's her, she, yeah, he'll so but at this stage would Gelb think that it would be helpful to start ripping into Obama as a neophyte and an incompetent as a means of shielding Hillary from any association with this, and therefore any tarnish as her presidential campaign begins.
+But at this stage, would Gelb think that it would be helpful to start ripping into Obama as a neophyte and an incompetent as a means of shielding Hillary from any association with this and therefore any tarnish as her presidential campaign begins.

-And that that's a possibility.
+And that's a possibility.

 But in reading what these guys are writing, I don't doubt them.

-I think I think I think they're genuinely worried.
+I think they're genuinely worried.

 I think they're genuinely scared.